Alzheimer’s and Journaling: Expressive Writing for Coping

 Extensive research suggests that journaling can be instrumental in improving memory function and emotional well-being among people with Alzheimer’s.

-The process involves regularly writing down personal experiences and feelings, which promotes self-awareness and understanding.
+The process involves regularly writing down personal experiences and feelings, which promotes and understanding.

 This form of artistic expression allows for the processing of complex emotions related to the progression of the disease.